YBushi/SEP-Assingment1/Luis-images/SEP-Assignment1-Luis-results.md

 ![FitBit coverage after](/Luis-images/image-10.png)

 #### Results:
-The coverage went to 0 to 100% because no tests was created for both.
+The coverage went to 0 to 100% because no test was created for it.